denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 ### Advanced usage

-As you see, the `jextract` tool generates a lot of Java sources for C `stdio.h` header file.
+As you see, the `jextract` tool generates a lot of Java sources for the C `stdio.h` header file.
 Not all of those header files may be required to execute the particular C function.
 So, `jextract` has the option to check what kind of content would be created:
 ```shell
 --dump-includes <file>         dump included symbols into specified file
 ```
 This option will instruct the `jextract` tool to create a file containing all native symbols it could potentially generate.
 A newly created file will contain a combination of the following option values:
 ```shell
 --header-class-name <name>